 M.B.A. courses are taught online and students will not have direct access to the Disability Services located on the Harding University Searcy Campus.
 The student must self-identify to the instructor of the course and submit documentation by fax or mail to Disability Services on Harding's main campus.
-The necessary forms are available online at http://www.harding.edu/disabilityservices.
+The necessary forms are available online at Disability Services.
 Upon receiving the appropriate documentation approved by ADA Guidelines, academic accommodations may be set up by the instructor via a teleconference with the Disabilities Director.
-If you have questions, please contact Teresa J. McLeod, M. Ed., Disabilities Director, at 501-279-4019 or tmcleod@harding.edu.
+If you have questions, please contact Bridget Smith, Director of Disability Services and Educational Access, at 501-279-4019 or disabilityservices@harding.edu.